Extracting Moore Machines from Transformers using Queries and Counterexamples: Experiments

-\paragraph{Training} We use the Adam optimizer \citep{kingma2017adam} with a learning rate of $3 \cdot 10^{-4}$, no learning rate schedule, and a batch size of 32.
-We employ early stopping on the validation loss, with a patience of 100 epochs, and select the best-performing weights on the validation set.
-We run each experiment three times with identical hyperparameters and a different seed.
+We train with the Adam optimiser \cite{kingma2017adam} using a learning rate of $3 \cdot 10^{-4}$, no learning rate schedule, and a batch size of 32.
+We employ early stopping on the validation loss, with a patience of 5 epochs.
+Each experiment is repeated three times with different seeds.
+Training can be replicated in under six hours on a single NVIDIA GeForce RTX 3080 Ti GPU.